nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 I sanded everything off again to get rid of any splinters from drilling and to remove dried glue that smooshed out.

+If you'd like to paint or stain your jewelry holder, now is the time.

 ### Step 4:

 Time to size and cut the dowels.
 I wanted them to mimic the shape of the triangle and gradually get longer as they went down.
 Make them as long as you need to fit your jewelry.
 I eyeballed everything.